kcuartero/resume/resume.md

 - Migrated the Help Desk phone system from one-cloud based PBX system to another

-- Automated the process of sending out Customer Satisfaction surveys
+- Automated the process of sending out Customer Satisfaction surveys, resulting in improved feedback collection and analysis.

 - Led a company-wide transition from the in-house Service Desk system to a new IT Service Management (ITSM) system